ChrisTheBrave/express-sequelize-mysql-crud-dv-app/README.md

 mysql -u newuser -p

 SETUP
-Create `.env` file, which will be ignored by your .gitignore file so its not uploading your personal data.
+Create `.env` file at the root of your project, which will be ignored by your .gitignore file so its not uploading your personal data.

 In your `.env` file, paste this code with your own configurations for the new user you created:
 `PORT=8080`